-Another area of interest is a potential commercial development known as the "Walt Ranch Vineyard Conversion proposal," which is adjacent to the COCWD service area on three sides of the Circle Oaks residential community.
+An area of interest to the District is a commercial development known as the "Walt Ranch Vineyard Conversion proposal," which is adjacent to the COCWD service area on three sides of the Circle Oaks residential community.
 The property owners of Walt Ranch Vineyard project are not proposing to connect to the District's services.
-This proposed development is an area of interest to the District due to potential, but unknown, impacts to groundwater resources available to the District.
+This development is an area of interest to the District due to potential, but unknown, impacts to groundwater resources available to the District.